How we care for ancient woodlands

 Restoring ancient sites

-PAWS stands for 'Plantation on Ancient Woodland Site.'
-These are ancient woodlands that were planted with conifers or other non-native trees, often in the 20th century, as part of efforts to rebuild timber supplies after wartime deforestation.
+Plantations on ancient woodland sites, known as PAWS, are ancient woodlands that were planted with conifers or other non-native trees.
+This happened often in the 20th century as part of efforts to rebuild timber supplies after wartime deforestation.

 Important and historical habitats